Penalized maximum likelihood estimation for generalized linear point processes: Introduction

-Motivated by the different applications described above we ask if there are theoretical results supporting any particular choice of basis functions.
-Or phrased differently, if we can understand a particular choice of basis functions as the solution of a more abstractly formulated problem.
-Clearly we have the classical result on smoothing splines in mind, which shows that splines appear as the solution of a particular penalized least squares problem, Theorem 2.4 in \cite{Green:1994}.
-To proceed we first develop a formal and abstract framework of generalized linear point process models (glppm) parametrized by a Banach space, and then we show two main results for a general class of models that includes the Hawkes processes as a special case.
-The first result we show is similar to the result on smoothing splines, and it states that the penalized maximum-likelihood estimator for a specific model is found in a finite-dimensional space spanned by an explicit set of basis functions.
+The focus of the present paper is on the theoretical framework for the computation of penalized maximum-likelihood estimators of functional parameters in a one-dimensional point process setup.
+For a treatment of sampling properties of penalized maximum-likelihood estimators see \citep{Cox:1990}.
+We show how a particular set of basis functions appears as the solution of a more abstractly formulated problem.
+We have the classical result on smoothing splines in mind, which says that the solution of a roughness-penalized least squares problem is a spline, see Theorem 2.4 in \citep{Green:1994}.
+We first introduce the framework of generalized linear point process models parametrized by a Banach space, and we give general results on derivatives of the log-likelihood function.
+Then we restrict attention to a particular class of linear filters parametrized by Sobolev spaces that includes the non-linear Hawkes processes as a special case.
+We show two main results for this class of models.
+The first result we show is similar to the result on smoothing splines, and it states that the penalized maximum-likelihood estimator in a special case is found in a finite-dimensional space spanned by an explicit set of basis functions.
 For the linear Hawkes process the solution is a spline.
 The second result is different.
 For the general model class considered we do not find an explicit finite-dimensional basis.
-In the alternative we derive an infinite-dimensional gradient, which suggest an iterative algorithm, and we establish a convergence result for this algorithm.
-The interpretation of the algorithm is as a sequence of finite-dimensional subspace approximations.
+Instead we derive an infinite-dimensional gradient, which suggests an iterative algorithm, and we establish a convergence result for this algorithm.
+The algorithm can be interpreted as a sequence of finite-dimensional subspace approximations.
+We exploit that Sobolev spaces are reproducing kernel Hilbert spaces, and that the likelihood in the special case and the gradient of the log-likelihood in general are given in terms of continuous linear functionals.
+These functionals are expressed as stochastic integrals of integrands from a Sobolev space.
+In a regression context the linear functionals considered are typically simple point evaluations, which are trivially continuous.
+In the context of the present paper it is more involved to establish continuity, and we use specific properties of Sobolev spaces as well as their general properties as reproducing kernel Hilbert spaces.

-The purpose of the present paper is to provide the theoretical framework for the computation of penalized maximum-likelihood estimators for functional parameters in a one-dimensional point process setup.
-For a treatment of properties of penalized maximum-likelihood estimators we refer to \cite{Cox:1990}.
-The focus is here on the representation and computation.